 Health Network providers

 You can save money on medical services when you use network providers, where available.
 So it's important to find out where participating providers and other health care providers are located.
-For health care network providers, visit the Premera website and click "Find A Doctor".
+For health care network providers and pharmacies, visit the Premera website and click "Find A Doctor".
 For vision care network providers visit the VSP website and click "Find A VSP Doctor".
-For a pharmacy, visit the CVS Caremark website and login.
-Click the "Prescriptions and Coverage" tab and use the menu on the left to find a provider.

 The deductible is the amount you pay each year before the plan begins to pay benefits.
 A higher deducible plan (such as the economy plan) might be a smart choice if: